-The Class of 2018 and 2019 accepted positions at hospitals and healthcare facilities across the country, which can be viewed in the map below.
+Our graduates have accepted positions at hospitals and healthcare facilities across the country, which can be viewed in the map below.

 On average, the Case Western Reserve University Master of Science in Anesthesia Program graduates a total of 75 students annually from its three program locations.
 View location-specific graduate outcomes for our Cleveland, Houston, or Washington, D.C. locations.

 During the second year of clinical work, students in the Master of Science in Anesthesia Program have their choice of nearly 100 top hospitals across the United States for elective rotations.
 This access enables students to see higher acuity cases, test their skills in emergency situations, and grow increasingly confident in the operating room.
 Additionally, they are able to pursue specialties such as pediatrics, neurology, and trauma during their clinical work, which uniquely positions them for employment at specialty hospitals.

 In addition to their work in the operating room, many CWRU MSA graduates pursue careers as program faculty, clinical instructors, and advocates for the certified anesthesiologist assistant profession.
 They complete research, participate in medical missions, and pursue personal interests and goals outside of healthcare.
 Click here to learn more about alumni achievements.